patternfly/patternfly-org/beta-component-promotion/promotion-2022.14/beta-promotion-candidates.md

 ![alert group overflow](./img/alert-group-overflow.png)

 ### [Calendar month](https://www.patternfly.org/v4/components/calendar-month)
-A calendar month com.
+A calendar month component allows users to select and navigate between days, months and/or years.
 This component is usually used with the date picker component, to display date options and selections.

 ![calendar month](./img/calendar-month.png)